amehi0index/react-momentum-clone/README.md

 ## Description

-This is a clone productivity application based on the Chrome Momentum Application.
+This clone application based on the Chrome Momentum productivity application.
 This application uses the Google, Yahoo, and Bing search engines, local storage to save user preferences, and a proxy server to facilitate requests to third-party API's.

 #### Public API's